 The answer is simple: if we want to get out of the mess we're in we spend.
 It's the only way to reduce government debt at this stage in the economic cycle.
 It worked in the 30s.
 It will work now.
-Let's do it.
+Nothing else will."